Ada-Developers-Academy/core-interlude-2/curriculum-wrap-up/activity-think-pair-share-review.md

 Our goal is to create a review document for _all of the material in **the entire curriculum**_!

-We'll create such an impressive document collaboratively.
-Each member will have a shared responsibility of contributing material.
+To create a document of such impressive scope, we'll work collaboratively!
+Each collaborator will have the shared responsibility of contributing material.
 The more clear everyone's contributions are, the more clear everyone's final review material will be!

-Our goal is to create a review document that "_has enough depth that will help you at the end of the Ada program_."
+Our goal is to create a review document that "_has enough depth to be helpful at the end of the Ada program_."
 Therefore, our review materials should focus on:

 - Vocabulary and definitions
 - Clear examples (code examples or examples of application)